vserova/book/pages/ch_xmlwrapp.md

             ++found;  // Exception is guaranteed here
     }

-This implementation detail is related to the limitations of <span class="nctnt ncbi-lib">libxml2</span> with respect to default attributes.
+This implementation detail is related to the limitations of `libxml2` with respect to default attributes.
 Let’s take an example that has a DTD:

     <?xml version="1.0"?>
     <!DOCTYPE root PUBLIC "something" "my.dtd" [